SjoerdKoop/vicon_control/README.md

 The operating system can access the pin using the General Purpose Input/Output (GPIO) subsystem.
 This allows software running on the CPU to read/write the values and set the direction (input or output) of the pins.
 Changing the direction of a specific pin can be achieved using `echo <direction> /sys/class/gpio/gpio_<Kernel ID>/direction`.
 Changing the mode a specific pin can be achieved using `config-pin <header>_<pin number> <mode>`.
 Information of a pin can be retreived with `config-pin -i <header>_<pin_number>`.

-Changing the pins is not persitent, rebooting will change them back to their default setting.
+Changing the pins is not persistent, rebooting will change them back to their default setting.
 Therefore, good practice is to save your configuration as a script.
 Doing that, reboots would only require you to run the script.
-Since the pin files are owned by root, **running your command with sudo is required**.
+Since the pin files are owned by root, **it is required to run your script with sudo**.

 # Usage